gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 ```

 ## DESCRIPTION
 The **Get-AIPFileStatus** cmdlet returns the Azure Information Protection status of a specified file or all files in a specified path.
 This status includes whether the file has a label, and if it does, the label name, who applied it, how it was applied, and when.
-In addition, the status includes whether the file is protected by Rights Management, and it is, what Rights Management template was used to apply this protection.
+In addition, the status includes whether the file is protected by Rights Management, and if it is, what Rights Management template was used to apply this protection.

-Note: This cmdlet is currently installed as part of the preview version of the Azure Information Protection client, and not the RMS Protection tool.
+Note: This cmdlet is currently installed as part of the preview version of the Azure Information Protection client, and is not included in the RMS Protection tool.

 ## EXAMPLES

-### Example 1: Get label and protection status on a single file.
+### Example 1: Get the label and protection status of a single file
 ```
-PS C:\> Get-AIPFileStatus -Path \\finance\projects\project.docx FileName        : \\finance\projects\project.docx
+PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\Project.docx FileName        : \\Finance\Projects\Project.docx
 IsLabelled      : True
 MainLabelId     : 074e257c-1234-1234-1234-34a182080e71
 MainLabelName   : Confidential